SolaceSamples/solace-samples-semp/docs/_tutorials/generate-semp-client-lib.md

 * From this specification it is possible to programmatically generate client libraries in most popular languages
 * Documentation can also be generated similarly, so it is always up-to-date

-When a new version of the system is released with new management capabilities, an updated API specification will reflect that.
+When a new version of Solace Messaging is released with new management capabilities, an updated API specification will reflect that.
 Then a new backwards-compatible version of the client library can be generated with added support to the latest features.

 Following steps are required to generate the SEMP client library: